ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 * `'facebook'`.

 <info-box notice>
-	The default media provider configuration does not support all possible media URLs &mdash; only the most common are included.
-Services like Iframely or Embedly support thousands of media providers and it is up to you to define which you want to allow.
+	The default media provider configuration does not support all possible media URLs &ndash; only the most common are included.
+Services like Iframely or Embedly support thousands of media providers.
+It is up to you to define which you want to allow.
 </info-box>

 #### Extending media providers